MP Estate Planning UK

 Your main alternatives: nominee drawdown, successor nominations and direct lump sums

 Choosing between drawdown, successor rules and direct lump sums shapes how value flows after death.
-We set out the three routes families use and the practical trade-offs.
+We set out the three routes families commonly use and the practical trade-offs of each.

 pension alternatives

-Nominee / dependant drawdown: the beneficiary keeps the fund inside the scheme and draws income over time.
-That usually preserves CGT relief and lets beneficiaries manage income tax bands.
+Nominee / dependant drawdown: the beneficiary keeps the fund inside the pension scheme and draws income over time.
+This usually preserves the tax-efficient pension wrapper environment — investment growth is free of income tax and capital gains tax (CGT) while it stays inside the scheme — and lets beneficiaries manage withdrawals around their own income tax bands.

-Direct lump sums: cash paid straight into an estate is simple and quick.
-It suits small pots or when heirs need immediate funds, but it may trigger income tax or inheritance tax consequences.
+Direct lump sums: cash paid straight out of the scheme is simple and quick.
+It suits smaller pension pots or when heirs need immediate funds.
+But depending on the member’s age at death and the timing of payment, it may trigger income tax or — from April 2027 — inheritance tax consequences.

-Decision snapshot: if you want simplicity and probable tax efficiency, drawdown usually wins.
-If intergenerational control matters most, consider the extra structure.
+Decision snapshot: if you want simplicity and tax efficiency, nominee drawdown usually wins.
+If protecting assets across generations and preventing sideways disinheritance matters most, the extra structure of a discretionary trust may justify the additional cost.
 For more on bypass arrangements see bypass trusts.

 Income tax on pension death benefits paid to a discretionary trust

-The tax picture on post-death payments is the single biggest practical issue trustees will face.
+The tax treatment of post-death payments is the single biggest practical issue trustees will face.
 We break the rules down so you can see the likely outcome for beneficiaries.

 income tax on lump sum death benefits